Dev "D.P." Jannerson, Author of YA & More

 Shortlisted for the 2016 William Faulkner - Wisdom Award in the Novella category.

 Other stories in this collection feature a futuristic fad diet through the eyes of a budding radical, an undervalued detective in crisis situations, and tourist traps both sinister and maudlin.
 Equally concerned with grim realism and speculative omens, Further: A Novella and Stories dives deep into the loneliness and absurdity of young adulthood.
-Fourteen of this manuscript's fifteen short stories have appeared in magazines or anthologies; eight have won or placed in contests.
+Thirteen of this manuscript's fifteen short stories have appeared in magazines or anthologies; eight have won or placed in contests.

 SHORT STORIES